cloud4rpi/docs/docs/mqtt_api.md

 !!!
 Warning
-    Since the **Client ID** is used for authentication, you should not open more then one connections to MQTT broker at the same time.
+    Since the **Client ID** is used for authentication, you should not open more than one connection to the MQTT broker at the same time.

 !!!
 Note
     **Login** and **Password** are not used, you can leave them empty.